hyun75385/ompl_ReedShepp/README.md

 # ompl ReedsSheppCurve rviz
-creating a redds-Shepp curve with ompl
+creating a Reeds-Shepp curve with ompl
 set start and end pose with rviz
 show result in path and marker array

 ## how to run
 ```